 Edit your backend service's failover policy.
 Ensure that connection draining on failover is enabled.

-When you set an internal TCP/UDP load balancer to be a next hop of a custom static route, the following issues might occur:
+When you set an internal passthrough Network Load Balancer to be a next hop of a custom static route, the following issues might occur:

-If you cannot ping an IP address in the destination range of a route whose next hop is a forwarding rule for an internal TCP/UDP load balancer, note that a route using this type of next hop might not process ICMP traffic depending on when the route was created.
+If you cannot ping an IP address in the destination range of a route whose next hop is a forwarding rule for an internal passthrough Network Load Balancer, note that a route using this type of next hop might not process ICMP traffic depending on when the route was created.
 If the route was created before May 15, 2021, it only processes TCP and UDP traffic until August 16, 2021.
 Starting August 16, 2021, all routes will automatically forward all protocol traffic (TCP, UDP, and ICMP) regardless of when a route was created.
 If you don't want to wait until then, you can enable ping functionality now by creating new routes and deleting the old ones.

-When using an internal TCP/UDP load balancer as a next hop for a custom static route, all traffic is delivered to the load balancer's healthy backend VMs, regardless of the protocol configured for the load balancer's internal backend service, and regardless of the port or ports configured on the load balancer's internal forwarding rule.
+When using an internal passthrough Network Load Balancer as a next hop for a custom static route, all traffic is delivered to the load balancer's healthy backend VMs, regardless of the protocol configured for the load balancer's internal backend service, and regardless of the port or ports configured on the load balancer's internal forwarding rule.

 Ensure that you have created ingress allow firewall rules that correctly identify sources of traffic that should be delivered to backend VMs via the custom static route's next hop.
 Packets that arrive on backend VMs preserve their source IP addresses, even when delivered by way of a custom static route.